imattos78/programming_fundamentals_003/docs/TASKS.md

 1. If a book is an object, what is its encapsulated data?

+ANSWER: Methods

 2. Why do we create a new Book for every single test in `Book.test.js`?

+ANSWER: To generate a new instance of the Book class

 3. What data, of a book's encapsulated data, is changeable?

+ANSWER: quantity

 4. Why is representing a book as an object a better idea than representing it as a string?

+ANSWER: Because it is a better way to be able to access the data